Michael-F-Ellis/htmltree/README.md

-# Python htmltree module
+# Python htmltree project

 ## Create and manipulate HTML and CSS from the comfort of Python
   * Easy to learn.
-One module, one class, two methods.
+Consistent, simple syntax.
+  * Over 70 predefined tag functions.
+  * Create HTML on the fly or save as static files.
   * Flexible usage and easy extension.
-  * Fully compatible with Jacques De Hooge's [*Transcrypt™*](https://transcrypt.org/) Python to JS transpiler
+  * Run locally with CPython or as Javascript in the browser using Jacques De Hooge's [*Transcrypt™*](https://transcrypt.org/) Python to JS transpiler

 ### Quick Start
 #### Open a Python interpreter and type or paste the following